remix-run/remix/docs/guides/single-fetch.md

 ## Overview

 When you enable Single Fetch, Remix will make a single HTTP call to your server on client-side transitions, instead of multiple HTTP calls in parallel (one per loader).
-If you are currently returning `Response` instances from your loaders (i.e., `json`/`defer`) then you shouldn't _need_ to make any changes to your app code, but please read through the "breaking" changes below to be aware of some of the underlying behavior changes.
+If you are currently returning `Response` instances from your loaders (i.e., `json`/`defer`) then you shouldn't _need_ to make many changes to your app code, but please read through the "breaking" changes below to be aware of some of the underlying behavior changes - specifically around serialization and status/header behavior.

 ### Breaking Changes

 - Single fetch uses a new streaming format under the hood via [`turbo-stream`][turbo-stream], which means that we can stream down more complex data than just JSON
 - Naked objects returned from `loader` and `action` functions are no longer automatically converted into a JSON `Response` and are serialized as-is over the wire
 - Revalidation after an `action` `4xx`/`5xx` `Response` is now opt-in, versus opt-out
-- TODO: The `headers` export is no longer used in favor of the `ResponseStub`
+- The `headers` function is no longer used when Single Fetch is enabled, in favor of the new `response` stub passed to your `loader`/`action` functions

 ## Details